Natural History Museum: Wildlife Photographer of the Year

 Redeveloping the information architecture (IA) was important with particular reference to supporting user experience and individual audience needs.
 We were asked to produce a future proof website that is both scalable and flexible and that fully exploited new technologies and social media platforms to extend reach, enhance participation, build communities and encourage repeat visits.

-Our creative team, lead by Creative Director Bill Galloway were responsible for the IA, UX, graphical design and interface development, working closely with the NHM team on the technical implementation of the site in a true collaboration between the teams.
+Our creative team were responsible for the IA, UX, graphical design and interface development, working closely with the NHM team on the technical implementation of the site in a true collaboration between the teams.
 Using a ‘Jobs to be done’ approach we mapped out the jobs that each visitor needed to complete with emphasis on encouraging users to explore, visit, enter, inspire and share.
 The content and functionality that we developed supported each of these and jobs in a beautiful and responsive site that put the fantastic images at the centre of the experience.

 The project was run using our Agile based methodology where the client was fully involved in each sprint and we had regular two week sprint reviews to assess progress and prioritise tasks for the following sprint.

 The site has been a huge success for the brand and was launched on time and one budget due to the very collaborative way that both the teams from Other Media and NHM worked.
 The site is build to be extensible and new sections and functionality to support the public vote and to access the vast archive of images have been added recently.
-Visitor numbers, site engagement and entries for the 50th Anniversary of the competition will all be monitored to assess the impact of the new site on the popularity of this iconic competition.
+The site continues to cater for the iconic competition, year after year, showcasing breathtaking wildlife photography to millions.